by Andrea M. Darcy

 Impulsivity and emotional dysregulation can be signs of borderline personality disorder, or other mental health issues.
 If you can’t get your emotions under control, and if every time you are hurt you lash out, it’s time to seek professional support.

 Ready to stop living life in a constant state of hurt?
-We connect you with some of London’s top talk therapists.
-Or use our booking platform now to find UK-wide registered therapists and online counsellors.
+We connect you with top talk therapists including CBT therapists, in central London.
+Or use our booking platform now to find UK-wide registered online counsellors.